BFTrick/presentation-ignite-seattle-automation/ignite-seattle-automation.md

 # VisiCalc

-^ Then in 1979 VisiCalc was released for the Apple II computer.
-And it was the first computer spreadsheet and it quickly spread across the business world.
-Selling 700,000 copies in six years.
+^ Then in 1979 VisiCalc was released and we finally had computerized spreadsheets.
+Something that used to take days now takes seconds.

-^ So from 1980 a year after VisiCalc was released until 1990 do you know what happened to those accounting clerk jobs?
+^ You'd think this would crush account clerking jobs.
+But actually the opposite happened.

 ---